 What is the Comprehensive Wastewater Management Plan (CWMP)?

-The CWMP is a townwide plan to protect Barnstable’s coastal waters, ponds and drinking water by managing nutrient pollution from wastewater.
+The CWMP is a townwide, state approved, science based plan to protect Barnstable’s coastal waters, ponds and drinking water by managing nutrient pollution from wastewater.
 To accomplish this, the plan calls for an expansion of the Town’s wastewater infrastructure (sewers) as well as other innovative and nature-based approaches such as inlet dredging, cranberry bog conversions and use of nitrogen removing septic systems.

 The 30-year plan is comprised of three 10-year phases, predominantly focused on sewer expansion.
 Each phase consists of multiple individual projects that will proceed through permitting.
 The plan is designed to reduce nutrient pollution in embayments to a level consistent with regulatory thresholds know as Total Maximum Daily Loads (TMDLs).
 By reducing nutrient pollution in embayments, the plan also protects water quality in ponds, and drinking water sources.
 In addition to meeting water quality thresholds, the plan is designed to provide the wastewater infrastructure needed to support community economic development and affordable housing needs.

 Why does the Town of Barnstable have to have this plan?

 The plan is a regulatory requirement to meet water quality standards under the federal Clean Water Act (Act).
 Due to excessive nitrogen pollution from surrounding watersheds, many of Barnstable’s coastal embayments are considered “impaired waters” in violation of water quality standards under the Act.
 Regulatory thresholds for acceptable levels of nitrogen in these waters, called Total Maximum Daily Loads (TMDLs), have been certified by federal and state environmental agencies.
 The plan provides the road map for meeting the TMDLs and restoring the health of coastal waters.